maxahirwe/sguide/README.md

 ### How it Works:

-The student visits the "Study Buddy" website and logs in.
+The student visits the "Study Guide(Sguide)" website and logs in.
 The student asks a question or requests a resource.
 The web application sends the student's request to the OpenAI API for processing.
 The OpenAI API returns the answer or resource to the web application.